 Change the default messaging app on your Galaxy phone

-Newer Galaxy phones come with at least two built-in messaging options: Samsung Messages and Google Messages.
+The newest Galaxy phones come with Google Messages preinstalled.
+You can also download your preferred messaging app from the Galaxy Store or Google Play Store.
 Both apps have intuitive interfaces that make it fun and easy to send texts to your contacts.
-Some carriers provide their own messaging app (like Verizon’s Message+), and there are plenty of third-party options available as well.
-However, even if you have multiple apps downloaded, you can only have one set as your default messaging app.
+Some carriers provide their own messaging app, and there are plenty of third-party options available as well.
+However, even if you have multiple apps installed, you can only set one as your default messaging app.

 Change the default messaging app on your Galaxy phone